jeosol/hello-world-docker/README.markdown

 Please see the included **Dockerfile**, Makefile, and associated lisp and bash script files for details on how to bild the REPL-based image.

 ### Building the executable-based image:

+For the executable-based image, we will create an executable for the **hello-world project**.
+The image is built such that when we run the container, the **hello-world** executable is called with the argument passed to the executable.

-Here, we create an exectuable and setup the image to run the executable as the final command in the docker file (see Dockerfile-exe in the repository).
-To build the image, type the following command at the console:
+To build this image, please type the following command at the console:
 ```
 make hello-world-exe-image
 ```